-12.4.2.
-The Committee will:
+12.4.1 Remuneration and Nominations Committee

-a) advise the Board about appropriate remuneration and terms of service for the Chief Executive, other officer members employed by the Trust and other senior employees including:

-- all aspects of salary (including any performance-related elements/bonuses) - ii. provisions for other benefits, including pensions and cars - iii. arrangements for termination of employment and other contractual terms - b) make such recommendations to the Board on the remuneration and terms of service of officer members of the Board (and other senior employees) to ensure they are fairly rewarded for their individual contribution to the Trust, having proper regard to the Trust's circumstances and performance and to the provisions of any national arrangements for such members and staff where appropriate - monitor and evaluate the performance of individual officer members (and other senior employees); and - d) advise on and oversee appropriate contractual arrangements for such staff including the proper calculation and scrutiny of termination payments taking account of such national guidance as is appropriate - 12.4.3.
-The Committee shall report in writing to the Board the basis for its recommendations.
-The Board shall use the report as the basis for their decisions, but remain accountable for taking decisions on the remuneration and terms of service of officer members.
-Minutes of the Board's meetings should record such decisions. - 12.4.4.
-The Board will consider and need to approve proposals presented by the Chief Executive for the setting of remuneration and conditions of service for those employees and officers not covered by the Committee. - 12.4.5.
-The Trust will pay allowances to the Chairman and non-officer members of the Board in accordance with instructions issued by the Secretary of State for Health.
+- 12.4.1.1 In accordance with Standing Orders the Board shall establish a Remuneration and Nominations Committee, with clearly defined terms of reference, specifying which posts fall within its area of responsibility, its composition, and the arrangements for reporting (see NHS guidance contained in the Higgs Report). - 12.4.1.2 The Committee will on behalf of the Board: - determine appropriate remuneration and terms of service for the Chief Executive, other senior officer members employed by the Trust and other senior employees including: - all aspects of salary (including any performance-related elements/bonuses) - o provisions for other benefits, including pensions and cars - o arrangements for termination of employment and other contractual terms - make such recommendations on the parameters of the remuneration and terms of service of officer members of the Board (and other senior employees) to ensure they are fairly rewarded for their individual contribution to the Trust, having proper regard to the Trust's circumstances and performance and to the provisions of any national arrangements for such members and staff where appropriate - monitor and evaluate the performance of individual officer members (and other senior employees); and - advise on and oversee appropriate contractual arrangements for such staff including the proper calculation and scrutiny of termination payments taking account of such national guidance as is appropriate - 12.4.1.3 The Committee may report in writing to the Board the basis for its recommendations. - 12.4.1.4 The Board will consider and need to approve proposals presented by the Chief Executive for the setting of remuneration and conditions of service for those employees and officers not covered by the Committee. - 12.4.1.5 The Trust will pay allowances to the Chairman and non-officer members of the Board in accordance with instructions issued by the Secretary of State.